-- Put the baby facedown on your forearm so the baby's head is lower than his or her chest.
+- Put the baby facedown on your forearm so their head is lower than the their chest.

 - Support the baby's head in your palm, against your thigh.
-Don't cover the baby's mouth or twist his or her neck.
+Don't cover their mouth or twist their neck.

-- If the object does not pop out, support the baby's head and turn him or her faceup on your thigh.
-Keep the baby's head lower than his or her body.
+- If the object does not pop out, support the baby's head and turn the baby faceup on your thigh.
+Keep the baby's head lower than their body.